kqr/kqr.github.com/_posts/2012-11-17-part-1-introduction.md

 The major difference between different programming languages is the varying level of abstraction they provide, to make communicating what we want with the computer easier.
 Some languages provides almost *no* abstractions at all, and are very similar to the number sequences of machine code.
 Other languages provides a lot of abstractions and would not be recognised as programming by someone in the 1940's.
 Today, we prefer not to speak machine code, because the language of computers is a difficult one.
 We prefer a language that provides us with as much abstraction as possible.

-Do I Need a Language?
+Do I need a language?
 -------------------

 Programming as a hobby does not require a language.
 A language is only needed when you wish to actually communicate with the computer.
 Programming is a pure logical matter, and the ideas can be formed without a language to form them in.
 However, as an aspiring programmer, you will benefit greatly from having a language to express your ideas in.
 For that purpose, I have chosen to use Haskell in this book.